AlfRagnar/GoussanBlogSolution/README.md

 * Video Controller that handles CRUD operations related to Videos received by the API
 * Media Services that consumers Video File and encodes video and stores video in Azure and provide VoD and streaming capabilities
 * CosmosDb Services Service handler for operations related to Cosmos DB
+* Image Controller Handles CRUD operations related to Images

 ### Planned Features
-* Image Controller to handle CRUD operations for Images received by the front end application
 * Blog Controller to handle CRUD operations for Blog Posts received by the front end application
 * Write up documentation for the Swagger Docs to give a easier overview and ways to test out the API
 * Refactor the Code to remove unused references